conestack/bdajax/README.rst

     optional when ``ajax:action`` is defined (depends on if event is triggered by bdajax or browser event).
 See below to get a clue what i am talking about.

+ajax:confirm="Do you really want to do this?"
+    Show confirmation dialog before actually executing actions and trigger events.

 Provide dependencies on server